pauloelias/gatsby-tailwind-emotion-starter/README.md

 This starter contains has the following features enabled by default:

 - **Tailwind CSS**: The full power of Tailwind is at your fingertips.
-Style your components using the `tailwind.marco` to add Tailwind classes to your project.
+Style your components using `tailwind.marco` to add Tailwind classes to your project.
 - **Emotion**: Best-in-class CSS-in-JS support with [Emotion](https://emotion.sh).
-Write your own custom styled-comppnents with Emotion or use `tailwind.macro` with Emotion to add Tailwind CSS classes alongside your custom Emotion components styling.
+Write your own custom styled comppnents with Emotion or use `tailwind.macro` inside your styled components to add Tailwind CSS classes alongside your custom styling.
-- **PostCSS**: Use the flexibilty of [PostCSS](https://postcss.org/) to extend Tailwind's CSS or write your own CSS.
+- **PostCSS**: Use the flexibility of [PostCSS](https://postcss.org/) to extend Tailwind's CSS or write your own CSS.
 [Postcss-Preset-Env](https://preset-env.cssdb.org/) is enabled out-of-the box allowing you to write tomorrow's CSS today!

 ## 🧐 What's inside?